 1949 Victoria finally abolished the death penalty for buggery

 In 1949, Victoria finally abolished the death penalty for all crimes but murder and treason.
 It was, therefore, the last Australian jurisdiction to remove capital punishment as the penalty for sodomy.
-Britain abolished the death penalty for buggery in 1861, and most Australian colonies then followed suit in the years preceding federation.
+Britain abolished the death penalty for buggery in 1861.
+Most Australian colonies then followed suit in the years preceding federation.

 1951 NSW Crimes Act amended